Abdallh-Ayman/Review_SQL_Python/SQL_explain/DB_SQL.md

    - **Example**:

      ```sql
-     SELECT ProductID, NULLIF(QuantitySold, 0) AS AdjustedQuantity  -- to give null to me not error
+     SELECT ProductID, NULLIF(QuantitySold, 0) AS AdjustedQuantity  -- to give null to me not error when dividing by it
      FROM Sales;

      NULLIF(price, -1 )  -- if the price is -1 then make it null as we won't to store the price as -1